 However, our perceptions, history, and biological conditions have affected how we see specific colors.
 It’s all part of the human experience in which color plays a significant role.

 We can’t avoid color.
 It’s in everything we experience.
 From the environment in which we grew up to our perceptions of the world, we begin to make associations.
 Several factors can impact and shape the meaning of colors in our lives.
 Let’s examine some of them below:

 Generally, this refers to our perceptions and how we interact with nature.
 Certain things are wired in our brains before factors and influences like traditions come in due to interactions.

 For instance, when we think of nature, we often see green.
 This color is prominent in nature, as we can perceive it in the grass, trees, and fields.
-This instantly makes it easy to associate this color with renewal, growth, and the natural environment.
+This instantly makes it easy to associate this color with renewal and growth, embuing organic or natural qualities.

-Similarly, the color brown often represents grounding, healing, wholesomeness, and stability.
+Similarly, the color brown, associated with the earth, often represents grounding, healing, wholesomeness, and stability.
 Brown is the color of the soil, so it’s easy to see why this meaning follows.